 There are stretchy silicone lids you can use to cover any container!
 We have some of these on our wishlist because the Pyrex plastic lids warp and break so fast.
 These might be a better option.

-Storing glass containers will silicone lids may be a longer-lasting solution than buying more Pyrex brand lids.
+Storing glass containers will silicone covers may be a longer-lasting solution than buying more Pyrex brand lids.
 They can get pricey, though!

 Eco Friendly Food Storage Containers